-I find little empirical evidence in support of the alternative hypothesis that investors jointly seek BIT and tax treaty access; results can be seen in Appendix Tables B.5 and B.6.
+I find little empirical evidence in support of the alternative hypothesis that investors jointly seek BIT and tax treaty access; results can be seen in Appendix Tables B.10 and B.11.
 I also use recently-released data from the IIA Mapping Project to test the possibility that some BITs may be more favorable to indirect investors than others, based on the presence or absense of clauses requiring substantial business activity and/or giving host states the right to deny treaty access to indirectly investing firms.
-The results, presented in Table B.7, are highly similar to those presented in Tables 4 and 5.

-Figure 5: Results are similar across all samples.
+The results, presented in Table B.12, are Figure 5: Results are similar across all samples.
 The presented estimates are from Model (4) of Table 4, and from Models (4) and (8) of Table 5.
 For plotting purposes, tax rate variables have been rescaled so that one unit is equal to 10 percentage points.